Populism: Europe

-In German-speaking Europe, the völkisch movement has often been characterised as populist, with its exultation of the German people and its anti-elitist attacks on capitalism and Jews.
-In France, the Boulangist movement also used populist rhetoric and themes.
-In the early 20th century, adherents of both Marxism and fascism flirted with populism, but both movements remained ultimately elitist, emphasising the idea of a small elite who should guide and govern society.
-Among Marxists, the emphasis on class struggle and the idea that the working classes are affected by false consciousness are also antithetical to populist ideas.
+In German-speaking Europe, the völkisch movement has often been characterised as populist due to its exaltation of the German people and anti-elitist attacks on capitalism and Jews.
+In France, the Boulangist movement similarly employed populist rhetoric and themes.

-After 1945 populism was largely absent from Europe, in part due to the domination of Marxism–Leninism in Eastern Europe and a desire to emphasise moderation among many West European political parties.
-However, over the coming decades, a number of right-wing populist parties emerged throughout the continent.
-These were largely isolated and mostly reflected a conservative agricultural backlash against the centralisation and politicisation of the agricultural sector then occurring.
-These included Guglielmo Giannini's Common Man's Front in 1940s Italy, Pierre Poujade's Union for the Defense of Tradesmen and Artisans in late 1950s France, Hendrik Koekoek's Farmers' Party of the 1960s Netherlands, and Mogens Glistrup's Progress Party of 1970s Denmark.
-Between the late 1960s and the early 1980s there also came a concerted populist critique of society from Europe's New Left, including from the new social movements and from the early Green parties.
-However it was only in the late 1990s, according to Mudde and Rovira Kaltwasser, that populism became "a relevant political force in Europe", one which could have a significant impact on mainstream politics.
+In post-war Europe, a number of right-wing populist parties emerged across the continent.
+These developments largely reflected a conservative agrarian backlash against the growing centralisation and politicisation of the agricultural sector.
+Examples include Guglielmo Giannini's Common Man's Front in 1940s Italy, Pierre Poujade's Union for the Defense of Tradesmen and Artisans in late 1950s France, Hendrik Koekoek's Farmers' Party in the Netherlands during the 1960s, and Mogens Glistrup's Progress Party in 1970s Denmark.
+Few of these actors explicitly identified themselves as populists, although the French far-right activist François Duprat notably described the extreme right as "populist".

-Following the fall of the Soviet Union and the Eastern Bloc of the early 1990s, there was a rise in populism across much of Central and Eastern Europe.
-In the first multiparty elections in many of these countries, various parties portrayed themselves as representatives of "the people" against the "elite", representing the old governing Marxist–Leninist parties.
-The Czech Civic Forum party for instance campaigned on the slogan "Parties are for party members, Civic Forum is for everybody".
-Many populists in this region claimed that a "real" revolution had not occurred during the transition from Marxist–Leninist to liberal democratic governance in the early 1990s and that it was they who were campaigning for such a change.
+Following the fall of the Soviet Union and the collapse of the Eastern Bloc in the early 1990s, populism rose across much of Central and Eastern Europe.
+The Czech Civic Forum party, for example, campaigned with the slogan "Parties are for party members, Civic Forum is for everybody".
+Many populists in the region argued that the transition to liberal democracy had failed to produce a "real" revolution and claimed to represent the forces seeking such change.